secretstartups/handbook/infrastructure/product-management/proposals/disaster-recovery/index.html.md

 We're tracking the infrastructe cost impact of this proposal [here](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/11591).

 ## Roadmap
-We recommend rolling out Disaster Recovery capabilities in an iterative manner and propose the following timeframe for delivering these capabilities:
+We recommend rolling out a Disaster Recovery solution in an iterative manner and propose the following timeframe for delivering these capabilities:

 **Phase 1 (By end of Q4 FY21):**
 - Complete Geo failover on a staging/test environment and overall gap analysis of Geo to meet our requirements.